wbyoung/jsi/_posts/00-01-01-welcome-notes.md

   everyone and work on it together.
 Try to get the group that's the furthest behind to answer questions about what we should write next.

+### Teamwork

+- Students are going to be split into teams of 2 for the first week.
+They'll be have new partners assigned during weeks 2, 3, and 4.
+- It is therefore in each student's best interest to ensure that everyone in the class move at the same speed.
+If a group feels that they're ahead of everyone else, they should take some time to help some other groups.
+They should not give other groups the answer.
+They should simply help answer questions.
+If groups don't move at the same speed, the class will become unbalanced.
+This will happen to some extent, but we'd like to try to avoid it.
+- Students will work in groups of 2-3 for the second month.
+The groups will be different for the first two and the second two weeks.
+- For the last month, students will submit requests on who to work with for their final projects.
+Groups will be 2-4 in size.
+They should include a reason they want to work with each of their top choices (or a project they've already discussed).
+The instructor should place students into groups ensuring that groups feel balanced.
+Putting all of the best students together will not result in a realistic environment.
+But the best student paired with the weakest student would result in frustration for both.
+Personality and how well the students worked together in the past should be considered.

 ### Notes on Learning

 - Students should write down questions as they come up.
 Carrying a small